clayauld/pandoc-md2pdf-web/README.md

 ### Special Features

 - **Custom Lua Filters**: Create and manage custom Pandoc Lua filters via the web UI or API.
 Filters can either override the default filter or be applied in addition to it.
 Filters are persisted on the server and can be enabled/disabled without losing configuration.
 Use the "Custom Lua Filter" section in the web interface to create filters that modify document structure, add custom processing, or implement advanced formatting rules.
-- **Default Filter**: The included `filter.lua` filter provides the base processing.
-You can override it via Docker volumes or use the web UI's custom filter feature with "override" mode.
-To modify the system-wide default, map your own filter file to `/app/filter.lua` using Docker volumes.
+- **Default Filter**: The included `filter.lua` file is currently empty (contains only commented-out code) and does not perform any processing by default.
+See [Overriding Conversion Assets](#overriding-conversion-assets) for details on overriding it via Docker volumes, or use the web UI's custom filter feature with "override" mode to replace it on a per-request basis.
 - **Watermarks**: When enabled, injects `watermark.tex` which uses the LaTeX `draftwatermark` package

 ---